JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## Get Control with Evidence and associated Framework Items

 This query exposes more data on top of the base `ComplianceLibraryItemMetadatas` object.
-Any information you will need about a control should be exposed via this query.
+Any information you need about a control is exposed via this query.

 **Variables**